 Ray Columbus and The Invaders – ‘Till We Kissed’ (Zodiac)

 Paul Walden – ‘No Moa!’
 (HMV)

 Bruno Lawrence – ‘Bruno Do That Thing’ (HMV)

 That Ray Columbus and The Invaders were awarded the very first Golden Disc for their classic ballad surprised few on the night and Ray was quoted as saying, “I’m very pleased.”
 His name would appear in the finals many more times over the next eight years.

-Zodiac were also presented a disc and oddly a Dorothy Betteridge of Wellington also won £500, twice the amount paid to Ray and group, for correctly picking the winner (plus answering two questions).
+Zodiac were also presented a disc and a Dorothy Betteridge of Wellington also won £500, strangely twice the amount paid to Ray and group, for correctly picking the winner (plus answering two questions).
 The evening's host was Neville Chamberlain.

 Viking Records issued a Golden Disc album (they would do so again in 1966, but both included only their own entries, including B-sides) and the whole thing was deemed to be a roaring success for all concerned.

 And so it was, for the 1965 Loxene Golden Discs effectively kicked off a golden age for New Zealand pop.
 There had been massive local hits prior to the awards of course, but for the next eight years – or at least until the disc awards began to lose favour with the stakeholders, the media and the public in the early 1970s – the machinery of pop music took hold, each year centred around the simple gold platter and the extended build-up to it.